lgrace2004/liftoff-assignments/project_01/README.md

 ## Overview
 I would like to create an interactive website for my sons’ honey business.
 They currently sell honey door to door and take new orders via emails, texts, or phone calls.
 Problems with this luddite method:
 1. Inventory is not tracked.
 2. No advertising.
+(2nd most significant need)
 3. Clients have questions and desire to know about the process.
+(1st most significant need)

  The website would help organize the process.